Abhishek-Info/1st_Sem_GecJamui/README.md

 # 1st_Sem_GecJamui
-Program01: Write a program in C language to print "Hello World".\n
+Program01: Write a program in C language to print "Hello World".<br>
-Program02: Write a program in c language to print Hello Gec Jamui, where each word is separated by two blank lines.\n
+Program02: Write a program in c language to print Hello Gec Jamui, where each word is separated by two blank lines.<br>
 Program03:
 Program04:
 Program05: